mianyuwang/resume/resume.md

     *Initiative Tech Architect*, 2014 - now

-    - Lead architecturing of Derivatives API initiative, providing front office trading and enterprise applications with a suite of unified programming interfaces to access data and analytics of any underlying asset classes such as equity and interest rate.
+    - Lead architecturing of Derivatives API initiative, providing front office trading and enterprise applications with a suite of unified programming interfaces to access data and analytics of any underlying assets such as equity, interest rate, and foreign exchange.
     - Designed API components including contract management, dynamic schema discovery, market data analytics, and scenario management.
     - Detailed implementation of various libraries, services, databases, tracing, and business metrics.
     - The framework powers many critical applications such as trading workflows compliant to MiFID II regulation, enterprise uploader, instant messages, valuation services, and Excel toolkit beyond Bloomberg terminal.